silv3rr/docker-glftpd/README.md

 Usage: `./docker-run.sh` or `docker run ghcr.io/silv3rr/docker-glftpd`

-Without changing anything, this gets a (temp) ftp up and running.
-Good for testing.
+This gets a non-persistent ftp up and running.
+Good for trying things out.

 It uses these default settings: